TRY NOT TO FREAK OUT

 Norway’s Sløtface have a live-wire energy and introspection beyond their years.
-Led by vocalist Haley Shea with guitarist Tor-Arne Vikingstad, bassist Lasse Lokøy and Halvard Skeie Wiencke on drums, the band has announced their highly anticipated debut album Try Not To Freak Out set for release September 15 via Propeller Recordings.
+Led by vocalist Haley Shea with guitarist Tor-Arne Vikingstad, bassist Lasse Lokøy and Halvard Skeie Wiencke on drums, the band released their highly anticipated debut album Try Not To Freak Out on September 15 via Propeller Recordings.

 2016 was a sensational year for Sløtface - clocking up more than 6000 plays across international radio, including weekly spins from Annie Mac, Huw Stephens and Phil Taggart on BBC Radio 1 and a playlist add at triple j in Australia.
 Away from radio, the band are celebrated by the likes of The Guardian, Billboard, NME, Noisey, DIY Magazine, Kerrang!, Rocksound, The Line Of Best Fit, Dork, CLRVYNT, Upset, CLASH, Consequence of Sound, alongside many others.
-In addition to a handful of European festivals the band will kick off a string of UK tour dates supporting Los Campesinos! in April and The Cribs in May.
-Full list of tour dates HERE.
 Stay tuned for opportunities to experience the band live in the US and for more news on Sløtface coming soon!